 What’s a film that was nominated for 11 Oscars and went home with none of them?
 The Color Purple.
-This Stephen Spielberg film was led to prominence thanks to honest and depthful performances from leads Whoopi Goldberg and Oprah Winfrey.
+This Stephen Spielberg film was led to prominence thanks to honest performances from leads Whoopi Goldberg and Oprah Winfrey.
 Written by Menno Meyjes, the 1985 film is an adaptation of the Alice Walker novel by the same name.

 With an intense story about a young woman living under the brutality of an abusive father over decades in the south, the film’s pitch-perfect casting and direction earned it acclaim from critics and audiences.
 Sadly, the film ended up leaving the star-studded night without any Oscars.

 We’ve talked a little about Paul Thomas Anderson on this list.
 So has the Academy.
 The veteran director has been nominated for a Best Director Oscar 8 times, and hasn’t yet won the gold statue.
 Born in 1970, Anderson got his start in 1988 with The Dirk Diggler Story.
 The rest is, shall we say, history.